Skip to navigation Skip to content

 Call the injured person/claimant/authorised third party to get/confirm injured person's current address:

-Address is provided/confirmed that matches Medicare record
+Address provided/confirmed and matches Medicare record

 • Procedure ends here